 ‘Distribution Area’ means the area that is serviced by the Network.

-‘Distribution Licence’ means a licence or authority granted to AGN under law, which authorises the operation of the Network or any part of it.
+‘Distribution Licence’ means a licence or authority granted to Multinet under law, which authorises the operation of the Network or any part of it.

-‘Distribution Services’, in an Agreement, means Haulage Reference Services, Ancillary Reference Services, Customer Connection Services and any other services (including any Network Services) provided by AGN to the Network User under or in relation to that Agreement.
+‘Distribution Services’, in an Agreement, means Haulage Reference Services, Ancillary Reference Services, Customer Connection Services and any other services (including any Network Services) provided by Multinet to the Network User under or in relation to that Agreement.

 ‘Distribution Service Charges’ means the charges payable by the Network User under the Agreement and any other charges that are “distribution service charges” within the meaning of the National Gas Rules.